 How to Get Started Networking for Finance Roles

-If you’re applying for an internship or analyst position in finance, you are likely aware that networking with professionals in the industry is an instrumental part of the recruitment process.
-Building connections with professionals in the industry can help you become more informed about the industry and different firms.
-Most importantly, networking can increase your chances of having your resume reviewed by the correct people.
+If you’re applying for an internship or analyst position in finance, you already know that networking is one of the most influential parts of the recruiting process.
+Building meaningful relationships can expand your understanding of the industry and increase your chances of having your resume reviewed by the right people.

 Finding Contacts